CHAPTER SIXTEEN

 A few girls emerged from the apartment behind them and the trio turned around to explain what happened.

-The fight had nothing to do with us and it was clearly over, but Moody’s thug life roommate Chris D still felt the need to get involved.
-I watched in surprise as the young man bull charged in the direction of the assailant like he was going to attack, but instead of attacking, he stopped a few paces in front of where we were standing and started to mad dog stare at the assailant and his boys.
-It was only when Blake and I moved in front of the red-haired, chubby-faced young man to block his path that he resumed his forward progression.
+It was at this moment that Chris D decided to get involved.
+He bull charged in the direction of the assailant like he was going to attack, but instead of attacking, he stopped in front of where we were standing and mad dog stared at the Latinos.
+It was only when Blake and I moved in front of Chris that he resumed his forward progression.

 “Chris D!”
 I exclaimed.
 “Relax, motherfucker!”

 “What the fuck are you doing?”
 I asked irritably.
-“That fight had nothing to do with us.”
+“That shit had nothing to do with us.”

 “Calm down!”
 Blake urged as the thug continued to struggle.